-- a) repayment of arrears over not more than 2 years by payments at regular intervals of up to one month; - b) advice from the retailer about payment options that would enable a customer to repay their arrears over not more than 2 years; - c) specific advice about the likely cost of a customer's future energy use and how this cost may be lowered; - d) specific advice about any government and non-government assistance (including Utility Relief Grants and energy concessions) available to help a customer meet their energy costs. - 2.
-Accounts who cannot pay their on-going usage, where at a minimum tailored assistance consists of (per clause 128(1)(c)-(g) and clause 142 of the Energy Retail Code of Practice): - a) specific advice about the likely cost of a customer's future energy use and how this cost may be lowered - b) specific advice about any government and non-government assistance (including Utility Relief Grants and energy concessions) available to help a customer meet their energy costs - c) practical assistance to help a customer that is eligible for a Utility Relief Grant - d) practical assistance to help a customer lower their energy costs - e) an initial period of at least 6 months during which: - (i) repayment of the customer's arrears is put on hold - (ii) the customer pays less than the full cost of their on-going energy use while working to lower that cost.
+- d) specific advice about any government and non-government assistance (including Utility Relief Grants and energy concessions) available to help a customer meet their energy costs. - 2.
+Accounts that cannot pay their on-going usage, where at a minimum tailored assistance consists of (per clause 128(1)(c)-(g) and clause 142 of the Energy Retail Code of Practice): - a) specific advice about the likely cost of a customer's future energy use and how this cost may be lowered - specific advice about any government and non-government assistance (including Utility Relief Grants and energy concessions) available to help a customer meet their energy costs - c) practical assistance to help a customer that is eligible for a Utility Relief Grant - d) practical assistance to help a customer lower their energy costs - e) an initial period of at least 6 months during which: - (A) repayment of the customer's arrears is put on hold - (B) the customer pays less than the full cost of their on-going energy use while working to lower that cost.